3 Wilmington, Delaware police officers injured by gunfire while responding to call

 So far, a small child and a woman have been taken down this ladder by officers.
 Police have been on the scene since last night after three Wilmington officers were shot.
 Officers are stable. pic.twitter.com/s0iOBbQtdr— Katherine Scott (@KScott6abc) June 3, 2021

+A third person- a woman- was just taken down the ladder from the top floor of the apartment building.
+Another woman and child have already come down. pic.twitter.com/1BhYPRpRpw— Katherine Scott (@KScott6abc) June 3, 2021

-It was not known if anyone else was inside the building.
+Their connection to the shooting and standoff is not known at this point.
+It is also not known if anyone else was inside the building.
 The status of the gunman remains unclear.

 The view from Chopper 6 showed a massive police presence and dozens of officers with their guns drawn.